MRD2001/HomeWork1/CaseStudy01.md

 ## Business Activities

 ### What Problem?
-> The banking services should be simple, helpful and free.
+> Chime built to solve problems that are customers face when dealing with traditional banks or trying to manage their money.
+Problems like Overdraft fees, Bank holds, maintenance fees and bank trust.
+The banking services should be simple, helpful and free.
 This was the premise that Chime founded upon, by solving the financial problems that every American face.
 With Chime, the customer can have a more healthy persoanl finance through the several services and solutions made available for the users.

-### Chime Users?
+### Who are Chime Users?
 > All individuals that require banking services.
+Chime users are individuals with Fixed, and low income, unemployed and unbanked.
 The following are the number of customers Chime have and the growth presented over the years.
 As it provides more than just mobile banking experience to its customers.
 Chime competes with a “featurization” strategy.
 The fintech certainly offers a good mobile user experience and touts no fees to attract low- to middle-income consumers.While Chime has grown its overall customer base, the percentage of Gen Zers that consider Chime their primary checking account provider declined between October 2020 and July 2021 according to two Cornerstone Advisors consumer studies.
 Coming from 1 Million user in 2018, now thay have more than 12 Million user.

 ### Chime Features

->The unfair advantage that Chime utilise to compete is the service of overdraft protection called **SpotMe**  and their early deposit system which allows customers to get their paycheck up to two days early. ...
+>Chime is using so many advantages, onstage and backstage, to further leverage their offerings and improve their product attractiveness to the customers.
+The unfair advantage that Chime utilise to compete is the service of overdraft protection called **SpotMe**  and their early deposit system which allows customers to get their paycheck up to two days early. ...
 Chime's current success comes from its mobile friendly approach to banking that appeals to cash-strapped millennials. the other feature that Chime have and give them leverage on top of its competition is **Credit-builder credit card** Chime’s predominantly low- to middle-income consumers aren’t in the crosshairs of the big credit card issuers’ marketing efforts.
 According to Cornerstone, 15% of Chime’s primary banking customers either have the card or are on its wait list.
 To get the card, a customer must have a Chime Spending Account and have set up their direct deposit with Chime.

 ### Digital Stack of Chime